 2. Create a position description and organizational chart.
-You can use this Position Description Template as a guide for your job description.
+You can use this Position Description Template (doc) as a guide for your job description.
 Add the new student position to your unit’s organizational chart to show how the position fits in your department’s structure.
 As you create the position, you should also decide how the job should be classified (see the chart in the Deciding Student Job Classifications section below).

 3. Create a job opening online.
 Log in to the online employment system to create the job opening.
-(For help using the system, see the hiring managers user guide Manage Applicants and Job Openings.
+(For help using the system, see the hiring managers user guide Manage Job Openings and Applicants (doc).
 If you don’t have access to the online system, please work with your unit’s HR professional.)
 In creating your requisition, be sure to include working titles and position management numbers (these are key components to Recruiting Solutions.
 Route the completed job opening within your department to get approval.
 All requisitions will be reviewed by the Office of Human Resources Job Center.
 The Job Center must approve the requisition before any advertising, interviews, or employment offers begin.
 If appropriate, you can also submit a Request for Waiver to Hire a Non-Student (see Waiver to Hire Non-Student) if it appears that University students are not available to fill a position.

 4. Review the posting and recruit candidates.
 The Job Center will post the position after reviewing it.
 You will receive confirmation of the job posting and the requisition number via automated email.
 Log in to the employment system to make sure the information is correct.
-If you need your posting changed, contact Student Employment at 612-626-8608.
+If you need your posting changed, contact Student Employment at 4-UOHR (612-624-8647).
 Students will apply using the online employment system.
 Student positions are generally posted for two weeks but may be re-posted if an adequate applicant pool is not found.